hakimshifat/ctfwriteups/l3akctf/README.md

 I searched it in google and found that it is basically a *Weather Fax* that transmits images using audio.

 And also google search also revealed that there are *decoder* to decode this type of audios.
-And one of them that can be installed on linux is *wmtoimg*
+And one of them that can be installed on linux is *wxtoimg*

 so i did.
 Then
 ```bash